magma/magma/docs/readmes/contributing/contribute_conventions.md

     - `.bash` for bash
     - Default to `.bash` except with specific reason
 - When a shell script passes around 100 lines, it's time to re-write it in Python or Go

+### Javascript

+**General**
+- Import order should be: types, default components, and named components with each separated by a newline
+- Use `TitleCase` for component file names
+- Favor `map` and `forEach` functions in place of regular `for` loops
+- Refrain from using literal strings/numbers without defining them
+- Use strict equality(`===`) when comparing values

+**Type annotations**
+- All new code should be fully type anotatated
+- We have a mandatory unit test that runs the [Flow](https://docs.magmacore.org/docs/next/nms/dev_testing#pre-commit-tests#flow) type checker on the NMS codebase
+    - On CI, the check gets run as part of the `nms-flow-test` job

+**Documentation**
+- Document all the components and functions you create
+- Keep the docs up to date when you make changes
+- Use [JSDoc](https://jsdoc.app/index.html) tags to document your code
+- Use `//` to comment line of code, if it is not clear in what it is doing

+**Linter**
+- Run [ESLint](https://docs.magmacore.org/docs/next/nms/dev_testing#pre-commit-tests#eslint) to lint your changes locally
+- For mandatory lint checks, we have a unit test that runs `eslint` on JS code
+    - On CI, the check gets run as part of the `eslint` job

 ## Tools